STAY IN A DESERT TENT CAMP IN INCREDIBLE OMAN

 The camp is run locally by an spry Englishman named Sam, who has the appropriate exuberant personality of a young Peter O’Toole in Lawrence of Arabia.
 Sam built this camp from scratch and continues to look after your every need.
 He and his delightful sidekicks (Aussie Colin, Bedouin Ali and that other Aussie guy I can’t remember) are there to take care of you, cook amazing meals, tell fireside stories and be on scorpion patrol.

-“In camp, I have only on rule.
-You must wear shoes.
-Because sometimes at night scorpions come out and you might step on one in the dark.”
+“In camp, I have only one rule: You must wear shoes.
+Because sometimes at night, scorpions come out and you might step on one in the dark.”
+Sam said, unflinchingly.
+“Don’t worry, the green ones can’t climb.”

-If you’re thinking of a desert camp, google their setups first.
+If you’re thinking of a desert camp, google a company’s setup first.
 Some have dozens of tents.
 Some are pretty threadbare.
 You don’t want to come all this way and have a bachelor party in the next tent hooting and hollering into the night.
 What makes Canvas Club great is that they save the whole camp for one party at a time.
 A family.
 A couple of families.
 A couple.
 Or just me.

 The whole private camp is set into the dunes to protect you from the night winds.
-And it can get windy, although I was very lucky.
+And it can get windy, although I was very lucky because it was still as can be.
 There’s a main dining tent and hangout area, an open top bathroom so you can shower under the stars.
 And then a couple of private tents for your group.

 As customary everywhere, you are greeted with some lemon mint tea.
 Sam tells you all about the camp and looks into your desires and goals for the evening.
 They are there to make it happen.
 Ali starts making a fire while Colin starts in on dinner, dishes clanking from the kitchen tent on the far side of camp.